brovelli/pipelines-ilcb/README.md

   - creates leadfield
   - perform DICS beamforming

-In collaboration with the CREx https://blricrex.hypotheses.org/lequipe, Fardin Afdideh and Mathilde Bonnefond (CRNL, Lyon)
+In collaboration with the CREx https://blricrex.hypotheses.org/lequipe